bogdanmartinescu/ts-essential-structures/README.md

 # TSEssentialStructures

-TSEssentialStructures is a TypeScript-focused library that offers classic, strongly-typed data structures such as Stack, Queue, LinkedList, Binary Search Tree, and more.
+TS Essential Structures is a TypeScript-focused library that offers classic, strongly-typed data structures such as Stack, Queue, LinkedList, Binary Search Tree, and more.

 ## Features